bobanetwork/boba_legacy/faq.md

 <br/>

 [Boba](https://boba.network) is a compute-focused Layer 2 (L2) solution built on top of the Layer 1 blockchain, [Ethereum](https://ethereum.org/en).
+Ethereum is similar to L1 blockchains like Avalanche, BNB, and Moonbeam, and acts as a base blockchain platform that executes all on-chain transactions.
 Boba scales and augments the core _compute_ capabilities of Ethereum, reducing gas fees and improving transaction throughput - while retaining the security guarantees of Ethereum.

 The complexity of smart contract algorithms can make them expensive and slow to execute at speed.
 To solve this, Boba has designed a Hybrid Compute architecture that enables smart contracts to trigger much more complex algorithms off-chain (similar to running an app on AWS for example), and then bring the result back into the on-chain smart contract.
 Hence, the Boba Hybrid compute model runs both on-chain and off-chain.